SAP-archive/data-intelligence-codejam-exercises/exercise/01/readme.md

 |-|-|
 |Path|`/tmp/iot/laptops_<date>.txt`|

+Save the graph.

 ### Run graphs and check HDFS
-Save and Run the graph.

-Make sure your other graph “IoT Device streaming…” is running as well.
+Run both graphs “Process IoT data” and “IoT Device streaming…”.

 Now you can go back to your laptop terminal, where you run `docker` commands and execute the following.